 Summary and Conclusion:

 The Cobb-Douglas production function was implemented to ascertain the efficacy of resource utilization in the Mentha crop.
-The dependent variable is the per hectare gross income, while the independent factors in Mentha production are the costs of five inputs: human labour, machinery charges, seed cost, manure and fertilizers, machinery charge, and irrigation.
-The "t" test was employed to evaluate the significance of the various input factors, while the "F" test was employed to test the regression.
-The coefficient of multiple determination (R2) was employed to quantify the extent to which the output varied as a result of the factors that were incorporated into the production process.
-The dependent variable was found to have a significant association with the majority of the input factors included in the study at the 5% and 1% probability levels.
+The dependent variable was the per hectare gross income, while the independent factors in Mentha production are the costs of five key inputs: human labour, machinery charges, seed cost, manure and fertilizers, machinery charge, and irrigation.
+The "t" test was conducted to assess the significance of the various input factors, while the "F" test was used to evaluate overall regression model.
+The coefficient of multiple determination (R2) was calculated to determine the extent to which variations in output could be explained by the included input factors .

+The analysis revealed a significant relationship between the dependent variable and most of the input factors at the 5% and 1% probability levels.

-The analysis of Mentha production constraints reveals that the most critical issue is the high input cost for Mentha cultivation, which ranks first with the highest Garret score of 75.18.
+The analysis of Mentha production constraints reveals that the most critical issue is the high input of cost for cultivation, which ranks first with the highest Garret score of 75.18.
 This is followed by the lack of availability of sufficient quality seed and credit, highlighting significant concerns regarding input quality and financial support.
-Awareness and adoption of new technologies and practices also pose a major challenge.
-Other notable constraints include higher production expenditure and labor-related issues, such as non-availability when needed and high labor charges.
-Shortages in fertilizers and manures, along with infrastructural deficiencies, are also significant but less critical compared to the top constraints.
+The awareness and adoption of new technologies and practices also poses a major challenge.
+Other notable constraints include higher production expenditure and labor-related issues, such as labor shortages during peak demand periods and high wage rates.
+Additionally, shortages in fertilizers and manures, along with infrastructural deficiencies, are significant but less critical than the top ranker issues.
 Lesser concerns include the lack of awareness about insecticide and pesticide use and their high costs, as well as the availability of distillation units, which ranks the lowest.
 Addressing these constraints, particularly the top-ranking ones, can substantially improve Mentha production efficiency and profitability.

 REFERENCES: